-Join the ARA Chorus!
+Come see the ARA Chorus!

 The ARA Chorus is a new, exciting program for persons experiencing dementia and their care partners that will provide mental stimulation, enriching activity, and the chance to meaningfully engage.
+Come see our pilot choral group, Voices of the Last Frontier on Friday, November 22, at 1:30 pm in the Wilda Masrton Theatre at the Loussac Library in Anchorage!

 The program, based on the Giving Voice Initiative, will be for two 9 week periods, with Spring and Fall performances.
 There will be 8 weeks of practice with a Choral Director and Accompanist, and on the 9th week, the live concert: Alzheimer’s Resource of Alaska (ARA) Chorus.